 Research Excellence Framework

-The quality of research in UK HEIs is measured via the Research Excellence Framework (REF).
-This process runs every 5-7 years, was last run in 2014 and will run in 2021 with a census date in November 2020.
-The results of the REF exercise are used to allocate HEFCE block funding (in the form of quality-related funding for research) and are both reputationally and financially important.
+The quality of research in UK Higher Education Institutions is measured via the Research Excellence Framework (REF).
+This assessment was last done in 2014 and will run again in 2021.
+The results of the exercise are also used to allocate quality-related research funding.
+REF is therefore reputationally and financially important.

-Research is assessed on a disciplinary basis with information submitted by Unit of Assessment.
-In the case of the Social Sciences Division, Units of Assessment currently map closely (though not precisely) to our department structures.
-Departments are required to submit research outputs, impact case studies and environment templates for assessment by peer review, alongside a wide range of research-related data.
-The shape of the next exercise is currently under review and the rules are due to be released in January/February 2018.
+Research is assessed on a disciplinary basis with information submitted by a Unit of Assessment (UoA).
+In the Social Sciences Division, REF UoAs map closely (though not precisely) to our departmental structures.
+In REF, UoAs submit research outputs, impact case studies and environment templates for assessment by peer review, alongside a wide range of research-related data.
+Final REF2021 requirements are due to be published in January 2019, though University preparations are already well under way.
+If you have any questions please contact Sam Sneddon (Head of Research, Impact, & Engagement) - email@example.com

-Thus far, the only known component of the forthcoming exercise requires researchers to make their outputs available for Open Access.
+We do know that REF requires researchers to make their outputs available for Open Access.
 The University supports this through Symplectic Elements and the Oxford Research Archive (ORA).
-Since 1 April 2016, all members of the collegiate University have been required to deposit the Author-Accepted Manuscript (i.e. the typescript, final revised version, or pre-print) of all journal articles and conference papers to ORA – further information on how to Act on Acceptance is available.
+Since 1 April 2016, all members of the collegiate University have been required to deposit the Author-Accepted Manuscript (i.e. the typescript, final revised version, or pre-print) of all journal articles and conference papers to ORA.
+You can find more information about how to Act on Acceptance here.